anishkatoch/Zomato-Recommendation-Model/README.md

 <br>

+# Problem Statement

+In the bustling world of dining and culinary exploration, Zomato stands as a beacon of convenience and choice.
+However, amidst the vast array of restaurants, cuisines, and user preferences, a challenge arises - how to assist users in making informed dining decisions that align with their tastes, budgets, and locations?
+This project delves into the realm of data-driven solutions to address this challenge.
+By utilizing web scraping and machine learning techniques, the project seeks to curate a personalized dining experience for Zomato users in Bangalore.
+The challenge is to develop an effective recommendation system that considers various factors like average price, popular cuisines, and user feedback.
+The primary objective is to empower users with insightful recommendations that guide them to the perfect dining destination, enhancing their overall Zomato experience.

+# Aimed to solve

+This project aspires to revolutionize the way users discover and choose dining options in Bangalore through data-driven insights and recommendations.
+By harnessing data scraping and machine learning, the aim is to provide users with tailored suggestions that cater to their preferences, budgets, and locations.
+The project seeks to simplify the decision-making process for users while promoting local restaurants, cuisines, and exceptional dining experiences.
+Ultimately, it strives to make dining choices more personalized, convenient, and enjoyable, thereby enhancing the overall Zomato user experience in Bangalore's vibrant food scene.

 # <img src="https://user-images.githubusercontent.com/106439762/181937125-2a4b22a3-f8a9-4226-bbd3-df972f9dbbc4.gif" width="48" height="48" > Quick Start

 1.  **Data Scraping**: Used Python with libraries like Selenium and BeautifulSoup to scrape data from the Zomato website.
 The scraped data was then saved in a structured format.